 Both the living room and bedroom has double entry doors to give guests more privacy.
 I love the unique design of the wardrobe doors.
 The bedroom was well decorated with leaf motifs above the Sofitel’s King-size MyBed.
-The orchid carpet on the hardwood floor add colours to the room.
+The orchid carpet on the hardwood floor adds colours to the room.
 You will also notice sophisticated art installation and plush chaise lounge perfect for relaxation.
 Do note that housekeeping service will be done every other day or upon request with no turndown service provided for now.

-The spacious bathroom has a built-in bathtub as well as separate rainfall shower area with colourful mosaic tiles.
+The spacious bathroom has a built-in bathtub as well as a separate rainfall shower area with colourful mosaic tiles.

-Lanvin bathroom amenities was carefully packed individually.
+Lanvin bathroom amenities were carefully packed individually.

 On the last day of my stay, I was granted a late check out at 5pm with the condition that I move to the Luxury Room anytime before 12pm.
-I agreed and the staff seamlessly arranged the room to be ready just few doors away.
-The layout of the Luxury Room is similar but with a balcony access to the backyard.
+I agreed and the staff seamlessly arranged the room to be ready just a few doors away.
+The layout of the Luxury Room is similar but with balcony access to the backyard.